electron/rfcs/README.md

 An RFC can exist in four different stages:

-- **Proposed:** An RFC is Proposed if it has an open pull request with an API spec.
+- **Proposed:** An RFC is Proposed if it has an open pull request with a spec document forked from the RFC template.
 At this point, community feedback can be gathered to drive consensus on the spec.
   Maintainers can approve and merge into the `rfcs` repo to move the RFC to the Active stage or close the pull request to mark it as Declined.
 - **Active:** An RFC is Active once it is merged into the `electron/rfcs` repository.
 An implementation PR(s) can be opened in `electron/electron` as a technical reference.
   **An Active RFC means that the idea is worth being implemented and explored, not that the